Understanding Hip Pain: Causes and Treatments

 Hip Labral Tears Symptoms

 The only way to know if you have a hip labral tear is to have your doctor examine your hip.
-Here are a few signs that you should see a doctor:
+Here are a few signs that you should see a specialist:

 • A clicking or catching sensation in your hip